 Boxer Briefs: ExOfficio Give ‘n’ Go

 So, there you have it.
-An up-close glimpse at every single item inside my lightweight, portable, and versatile travel bag.
-Thanks to my carry-on only travel packing list, I have the freedom to go wherever I want and do as I please in the most efficient way possible.
+An up-close glimpse at every single item inside my lightweight and portable travel bag.
+Thanks to my carry-on travel packing list, I have the freedom to go wherever I want and do as I please in the most efficient way possible.

 Snow-capped mountains?
 Tropical beaches?
 Urban jungles?
 All of the above, please.